owenwexler/mockabase/CONTRIBUTING.md

 9. Run the tests using ```npm run test``` and confirm that they all pass.

 10. Create a branch for your contribution and send a pull request to the main repo.
 Ensure all tests still pass before sending a pull request.
-Any new major features contributed must be accompanied by tests confirming they work and must not break any existing tests.
+Any new major features contributed must be accompanied by tests confirming they work, and must not break any existing tests unless the feature in question is a major breaking feature.
+In this case, the way the tests were broken and had to be refactored must be documented.

 ## Styleguides
 ### Commit Messages